drcandacemakedamoore/cleanX/README.md

         canvas/len(set_of_images): an average tiny image (can feed another function which compares to this mini)
     """

-### Many to run on image files which are inside a folder to check if they are "clean":
+### Run on image files which are inside a folder to check if they are "clean":

 augment_and_move(origin_folder, target_folder, transformations):